rohanraval526/AdColony-Android-SDK/README.md

 #### 3.3.7

-Please note that with the 3.3.7 SDK the Shared Object (.so) libraries are no longer used.
+Please note that with the 3.3.7 SDK our native shared object (.so) libraries are no longer used.
 You can safely remove these when updating to 3.3.7.

 * Significant stability improvements related to memory consumption.
 * Reduced ad request response times.